zchee/neovim-wiki/Related-projects.md

 *If you are working on a Neovim-related project, feel free to add a link to this page!*

-**Note:** Keep in mind that the projects linked on this page might be experimental and not ready for end users.
+**Note:** The projects linked on this page might be experimental and not ready for end users.

 ### GUI projects